I help businesses and senior executives achieve more. Identify what you really want and get there faster.

 When ‘walking beside you’, I will sometimes literally take you on a walk, if appropriate.
 For some, this provides space to be comfortable in silent reflection between intuitive questions.

-My values of integrity and ethical practice determine some of my interventions and I will challenge your thinking.
-I encourage you to challenge mine too and, through that process, we create true learning and change.
+My values of integrity and ethical practice determine my interventions and I may challenge your thinking.
+I encourage you to challenge mine too and, through that process, we co-create true learning and change.

 Being totally present with my clients is important to me and, although I will work via video, I prefer working face to face.
 I do not like telephone coaching or supervision, as I believe that you communicate as much through your body language as you do with your words – and that your body language can indicate as much about what’s not being said as what is.